anzhelikasuchkova/Movie-Recommendation-Project/README.md

 ## Overview:

-This is a movie recommendation system that uses different machine learning and data science methods like tf-idf and cosine similarity to recommend movies based on a movie entered.
+This is a movie recommendation system that uses different machine learning and data science methods like CountVectorizer and cosine similarity to recommend movies based on a movie entered.

 ### Slideshow: